joaomariolago/stm32h5-zenoh-lwip-demo/docs/tutorial.md

 + set(CMAKE_CXX_FLAGS "${CMAKE_C_FLAGS} -std=gnu++17 -fno-rtti -fno-exceptions -fno-threadsafe-statics")
 ```

-# Create hex, bin and elf files (Optional)
+### Create hex, bin and elf files (Optional)

-If you want to generate the hex, bin and elf files, you can add the following lines to the end of `firmware/CMakeLists.txt` file:
+To generate the HEX, BIN, and ELF files, append the following lines to the end of the `firmware/CMakeLists.txt` file:

 ```cmake
 # Create binary and hex files